bytebase/bytebase.com-old/content/docs/en/change-database/online-schema-migration-for-mysql.md

 The cutover task atomically renames `yourtablename`, `~yourtablename_{timestamp}_gho` to `~yourtablename_{timestamp}_del`, `yourtablename` respectively to switch the original table and the ghost table.

-Click “Approve” to perform the cutover task.
+Click "Approve" to perform the cutover task.

 ![The issue detail page where the cutover task is waiting approval.](/static/docs/gh-ost-step-3-1.webp)

 ### Step 4 - Delete `~yourtablename_{timestamp}_del` after migration

 After migration, the original table is renamed to `~yourtablename_{timestamp}_del`.
 Make sure there is no data loss, then manually drop the original table if you wish.
-You can check the table by clicking “Show Bytebase reserved tables” on the database page.
+You can check the table by clicking "Show Bytebase reserved tables" on the database page.

 ![A table list where "Show Bytebase reserved tables" button is highlighted](/static/docs/gh-ost-step-4-1.webp)
 ![A table list which also shows reserved tables](/static/docs/gh-ost-step-4-2.webp)